reportportal/docs/src/md/src/UserAccount/EditPersonalInformation.md

 You can edit the name, email and password fields.
 Note: The specified login at user creation cannot be changed.

-To edit full name and/or email, click on the "Edit personal info" button.
+To edit the full name and/or email, click on the "Edit personal info" button.
 The full name and email fields will become available.

-Full name allows: 3-256 symbols, English, Latin, Cyrillic, numeric characters and the following symbols: hyphen, underscore, dot, and space.
-Email should be unique in ReportPortal.
+The full name allows: 3-256 symbols, English, Latin, Cyrillic, numeric characters and the following symbols: hyphen, underscore, dot, and space.
+The email should be unique in ReportPortal.

 Make changes and click the "Save" button.